-Augathella, a rural town of 520 people, is 700 km north-west of Brisbane, and 75 km north-east of Charleville.
+Augathella, a rural town, is 700 km north-west of Brisbane, and 75 km north-east of Charleville.

 The Augathella district was taken up for pastoral runs in the 1860s, the Burenda station was one of the more important.
 Tracks from Charleville and Tambo to the Burenda station joined at a camping spot at the Warrego River which was surveyed in 1880 as a township named Ellangowan.
 The change of name to Augathella, which is thought to have been derived from the Aboriginal word 'thella', referring to a water hole, occurred in 1883, when the town was surveyed.

 Within a year the railway line at Charleville was connected to Augathella.
 Both towns were in the Murweh Shire, but when Charleville was made a separate municipality in 1894 Augathella became the shire's main town.

 In 1903 Augathella was described in the Australian handbook: